Hanky Panky (Madonna song): Recording and composition

 "Hanky Panky" was recorded within the three weeks time taken for the whole project.
 Personnel working on the song included Leonard on keyboards, Jeff Porcaro on drums, Guy Pratt on bass and Donna De Lory, Niki Haris and N'Dea Davenport on background vocals.
 Lyrically, the song deals with sadomasochistic themes and is centred around a girl who celebrates the pleasures of a "good spanking".
 It is performed in an almost comical style and stemmed from a line in the film, where Breathless says to Tracy, "You don't know whether to hit me or kiss me".
 The track has a false introduction and starts slowly with piano, but changes after a few moments into a large jazz and swing song, with a changing bassline and minor to major key-shift in the chorus.
 According to the sheet music published by Musicnotes.com, the song is set in common time, with a tempo of 170 beats per minute.
 It is composed in the key of D minor, with Madonna's vocals spanning from B♭3 to D5.
 The song has a basic sequence of Dm–C–Bm–A7sus in the beginning and changes to Dm–A–B♭9–A7–Dm–C when the swing starts.
 During an interview with Rolling Stone, Madonna explained:

 The spanking thing started because I believed that my character in Dick Tracy liked to get smacked around and that's why she hung around with people like Al Pacino's character.
 Warren [Beatty] asked me to write some songs, and one of them—the hanky-panky song—was about that.
 I say in the song 'Nothing like a good spanky', and in the middle, I say, 'Ooh, my bottom hurts just thinking about it'.
 When it came out everybody started asking, 'Do you like to get spanked?' and I said: 'Yeah.
 Yeah, I do'.

 The singer had to tone down some of the suggestive lyrics to please the officers at Disney, the producers of Dick Tracy, who were worried about their image.
-In Ireland, the song was subject to controversy after two women's organizations accused Madonna of glorifying violence against women, specifically on the line "I'll settle for the back of your hand"; one of the groups, the National Women's Council of Ireland, labelled the song "highly dangerous" while the other group, Ireland's Women's Aid, said the line was "extremely harmful".
-Although initially approving of the idea of "getting spanked"—even admitting her fondness on The Arsenio Hall Show—Madonna later backed down from the theme of spanking, explaining that the lyrics were written as a joke and believed that it was instead her character Breathless Mahoney that liked to get spanked.
+In Ireland, the song was subject to controversy after two women's organizations accused Madonna of glorifying violence against women, specifically with the line "I'll settle for the back of your hand"; the National Women's Council of Ireland, labelled the song "highly dangerous" while the other group, Ireland's Women's Aid, said the line was "extremely harmful".
+Although initially approving of the idea of "getting spanked" — even admitting her fondness on The Arsenio Hall Show — Madonna later backed down from the theme of spanking, explaining that the lyrics were written as a joke and believed that it was instead her character Breathless Mahoney that liked to get spanked.
 She added that it should have been obvious that the song was humorous in nature since Madonna believed her image was more of a dominant person who took charge, contrary to the song's characterization.